acgetchell/mundus-atrox/src/journals/seventeenth.md

 Their reunion is joyful, if muted.
 Reaching nearly the end of her endurance, *Calmul*, *Geral*, *Viker*, and *Wulrif* devise an escape plan.

-*Viker* scuttles back as fast as she can to convey the joyful news.
+*Viker* scuttles back as fast as she can to convey the news.

 * * *

 The plan starts with the greatest larceny in *Steve's* career.

 Supremely sneaky, *Steve* climbs unseen into the largest stalagmite, somehow avoiding the sharp eyes of the Drow.
-He melts into the shadows of the garrison, gone for a few intense minutes, before reappearing with a spiderweb satchel of weapons.
+He melts into the shadows of the garrison, gone for a few minutes, everyone intensely not-watching, before reappearing with a spiderweb satchel of weapons.
 Somehow he climbs back down without a clink of metal or cry of alarm.

 Then he does it again.
 And again.
 And again.
 And again.